Opera 11 alpha released - brings speed improvements, extensions

 Details about Opera 11.50, including a download link for the latest beta, can be found on the Opera Next web site.
 As with all development releases, use in production environments and on mission critical systems is not advised.
 The latest stable version of Opera is 11.11 from mid-May.

-The Opera browser has been updated to Version 11.50.
+The Opera browser has been updated to Link Removed due to 404 Error.
 This version adds an improved interface, password synchronization for Opera Link, Speed Dial extensions, a new rendering engine, and security and stability enhancements.